Chicago firefighter dies of 'complications of COVID-19,' fire officials say

-CHICAGO -- A Chicago firefighter died Tuesday evening after a battle with the coronavirus, according to a Chicago Fire Department spokesman.
+CHICAGO (WLS) -- A veteran Chicago firefighter died from COVID-19 Tuesday night, the department said.

 Coronavirus deaths in Illinois by county; COVID-19 victims of all ages